Safeguarding and Child Protection

 Ballycastle Integrated Primary School and Nursery Unit Safeguarding Team consists of:

-School Principal: Mrs McGuigan
+School Principal: Jennifer McGuigan

-Designated Teacher: Mrs Patterson
+Designated Teacher: Christine Patterson

-eSafety Co-ordinator: Mrs Ledger
+eSafety Co-ordinator: Katie Ledger

 At Ballycastle Integrated Primary School we strive to make sure all our students are safe in school, at home, on line and in the community.
 Our staff are here to keep young people safe and secure and to promote their personal safety and wellbeing.